hungrymonkey/another-challenges/README_EXPLANATION.md

 ## Rational:
-My first task was to create a naive solution to evaluate the worst time and space complexity of the problem.
-This solution would be useful as a tester and worse case algorithm.

-I attempted to use hash maps as the solution since coding questions use them often.
-A common challenge is to find two numbers which add up to a given sum.
-I soon realized that the minimum value difference needs their nexted ordered neighbor which requires some ability to sort the list.
+Naive Solution: A native solution can be used as a reference as the absolute floor of runtime performance.

+Giving up Hashmaps: Coding test abused hash maps often.
+This problem needs to see each elements sorted neighbor from an unsorted list.
+Hashmaps do not sort arrays which eliminates this data structure.

-Evaluting right to left requires me to build the whole tree then remove each element in order at a time.
+Evaluate the Array in reverse: Evaluting right to left requires me to build the whole tree then remove each element in order at a time.
 However, evaluting left to right allow me to slowly build the tree as I evaluate each element.

-This problem overuses two operations: insert and neighbor lookup.
-In an unrealistic scenerio, I can slowly build the assoriated array such that given this array [2,4,8].
-I can binary search between 4 and 8 to insert 5.
-Since memove is slow, I need a way to shift data quickly.
-The benefits of a data structure may outweigh the build and use cost.
+Data Structure: This problem overuses two operations: insert and neighbor lookup.
+In an unrealistic scenerio, this problem requires arbitary inserts in the middle of the array.
+Since memove is slow, this problem needs a way to have cheap inserts and neighbor transversal.

-Since memmove huge chucks of memory operations are expensive, I thought about creating a linked list which requires arbitary inserts.
-Skiplist was brainstorm due to its ability to binary search and see its neighbors.
+Skip List: Since memmove huge chucks of memory operations are expensive, LinkedList have O(1) inserts.
+However, linkedlist needs to be traversed linearly.
+A Skip List is essentially a binary searched linkedlist.

-In addition, the BST has well defined structured.
-I can find closest neighbors given whether or not the node is a leaf or branch

-I decided to create a single page application because Jeff wanted me to format my solution as presentable to the client.
-Since I am applying for a Reactjs development job, I created pure Reactjs application.
+BST: BST can be walked in either order.
+Inserts have a reasonable log n time.

+SPA-ReactJS: This assignment has a criteria of being presented to a client rather than an academic or manager.
+Clients want observable testable demos.
+I believe a reactjs help present my progress.
+If this challenge was presented to an academic, I need to test and write about every angle about this problem.
+My test cases would be more comprehensive and documented as unique with little deplication.
+If this challenge was presented to a manager, I need to write ETA and todo list.